HDLCoderTutorials/DDR4_IQ_Capture/README.md

 <hr>

+Note: Some Diagnostics have been supressed to avoid unhelpful warnings.
+To view supressed diagnostics, use `Simulink.getSuppressedDiagnostics(bdroot)`

 #### To Do
 - [x] Initialize LFS - run `git lfs install` on the CLI or setup LFS in GitKraken
 - [x] Implement Object Oriented Initialization m-files